 That needs to be, we need to hold people accountable.

-Those that were spying illegally on a president of the United States, those that would subvert and leak uh information that no other president has ever had to deal with.
+Those that were spying illegally on a president of the United States, those that would subvert and leak information that no other president has ever had to deal with.

-That's all gonna happen.
+That's all going to happen.

-Because they want Elizabeth Warren or somebody like her and some new Green Deal person.
+There's only one antidote to what's going on because they want Elizabeth Warren or somebody like her and some new Green Deal person.

 That will destroy the country that we love and grew up in.

-And it will fail spectacularly.
+Socialism will fail and it will fail spectacularly.

 And people with money will leave.

-They'll stop investing, they'll find other safe havens to invest.
+They'll find other safe havens to invest.

-Because these are promises that can never be fulfilled.
+And America will go into a precipitous, rapid decline because these are promises that can never be fulfilled.

 You get the last word.